Make Room for Rest

 Then comes in that martyr complex.
 Woe is me.
 I work all the time.
 No one helps.
 I don’t have enough help.
 My life is soooo hard.

 OVERCOMMITMENT DOES NOT LEAD TO PEACE.
 It is just people pleasing.
-It’s choosing to do things for the wrong reasons like pride, insecurity, inability to say no.
+It’s choosing to do things for the wrong reasons like pride, insecurity, and an inability to say no.

 Peace with God is obedience to God.
 Obedience is an act of Love.
 Doing His will leads to joy.
 My will leads to chaos and misery.
 Maybe we have left behind what God has told us to do.
 Maybe we have prioritized our own stuff.
 Being a Christian is about giving up the right to ourselves.
 This does not mean giving up REST, which is a command.
-Sometimes Rest needs to be prioritized and we think that work is number one.
+Rest must be prioritized so that Work and Productivity does not become our identity.

 What prevents me from following the will of God?
 Is it my spouse, children, family, friends, life circumstances?
 No.